crstead/lingq-exporter/README.md

-# LingQ Exporter
+# lingq-to-anki

-LingQ Exporter is a simple command-line utility for taking lesson data from LingQ - lesson text, saved vocabulary and notes - and generating a CSV file containing each sentence of the text together with its associated vocabulary and notes.
+lingq-to-anki is a simple command-line utility for taking lesson data from LingQ - lesson text, saved vocabulary and notes - and generating a CSV file containing each sentence of the text together with its associated vocabulary and notes.

 ## Requirements